Name: Email:

 All college degrees are not equal

-It’s a fact that some degrees are worth more than others, and that’s become a critical point in deciding on whether or not to go to college at all.
+It?s a fact that some degrees are worth more than others, and that?s become a critical point in deciding on whether or not to go to college at all.
 Or at least it should.

-Twenty years ago you could pick just about any college major and chances are you’d find employment in that field upon graduation.
+Twenty years ago you could pick just about any college major and chances are you?d find employment in that field upon graduation.
 Just as important, by any measure the cost of the degree was substantially lower than what it is today.
 Overall there was a lower risk-to-reward factor so defaulting in favor of college was the right choice.

 Is that still true today?
-I don’t think so.
+I don?t think so.
 I think the whole game has changed.
 For some career fields, a degree is the right path; for others you may need to come up with a Plan B.

 A recent Yahoo Education article, College Degrees Employers Most Want, points out that employers favor certain degrees over others.
 The article reports that degrees in business administration, engineering, computer and information sciences, accounting and economics are currently in favor with employers.

-My thinking is that a major should be chosen based on long-term career performance, not surveys and projections based on what’s hot now, or expected to be in a few years.
+My thinking is that a major should be chosen based on long-term career performance, not surveys and projections based on what?s hot now, or expected to be in a few years.

 Being sure what it is you want to do with your life before taking the plunge

-The cost of obtaining a college education can no longer be taken lightly—it’s simply too large of an investment.
+The cost of obtaining a college education can no longer be taken lightly – it?s simply too large of an investment.
 One of the best ways to reduce the risk and the cost is by taking the process slowly.
-I realize that most parents want their children to “get the career thing taken care of as soon as possible”, but that may no longer be practical.
+I realize that most parents want their children to ?get the career thing taken care of as soon as possible?, but that may no longer be practical.

-It might also be worth taking random courses to find something you’re good at.
+It might also be worth taking random courses to find something you?re good at.
 Studying a single discipline deeply could do more to move a person to expert status then an entire degree program can.
 As an example, there are kids coming out of high school who know more about current technology than people in their 30s and 40s who have college degrees.
 That tells you something important about the world we live in.
 The future belongs to those who apply knowledge and technologies, not to those with credentials.

-Once a young man or woman has an idea what they really want to do, the options may become easier—and less expensive.
+Once a young man or woman has an idea what they really want to do, the options may become easier – and less expensive.
 The point is, college should no longer be a default choice.

 Do you agree that the time has passed to used college as a default option?
 Or that there are often better ways of finding a way to determine and develop a career?